flaneurette/Emojis/README.md

 The GNU General Public License.

 # Credits
-Credit to stackoverflow for being helpful.
+Credit to Yan King Yin on stackoverflow for being helpful.